 During any given time, we may be impacted by our industrial customers' plant shutdowns, particularly during the summer months (our fiscal fourth quarter), as well as the winter months for the Christmas and New Year holiday period (our fiscal second quarter).
-In addition, we may be impacted by weather-related disruptions and the COVID-19 pandemic.
+In addition, we may be impacted by weather-related disruptions.

-Compliance with Health and Safety and Environmental Protection Laws
+Compliance with Health and Safety and Environmental Laws and Regulations